ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #s4hana-automation-procedure-catalog-ui}
 {: ui}

 Use these steps to configure the SAP S/4HANA on your existing VPC by using the Catalog Tile interface.
 The available supported S/4HANA versions are 2020, 2021, 2022, and 2023.
-For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/dc5f4da1-ff39-45b9-b78b-2123936bc21f-global) file for recommended kits versions.
+For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/dc5f4da1-ff39-45b9-b78b-2123936bc21f-global){: external} file for recommended kits versions.
 The scripts can take 1 - 2 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} Catalog, select the **SAP S/4HANA** tile.
 The Tile opens the Create tab for SAP S/4HANA.
 For more information about this deployment, see the About tab or the Readme file link.
 2. On the SAP S/4HANA page, configure your workspace:
     * Enter a name for the workspace or use the default.
     * The Resource Group to use to create resources.
 Use the Default or create a Resource Group.
     * Select a **Location** to create your Schematics workspace.
 The workspace location does not have to match the resource location.
 3. Enter the required deployment values, review the default input variables, and provide values that match your solution.
 These parameters are specific to your deployment.
-For more detailed information, see the [Readme file - Input Parameters](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/7265035e-c57d-41f4-b804-4e495ad4c4b7-global).
+For more detailed information, see the [Readme file - Input Parameters](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/7265035e-c57d-41f4-b804-4e495ad4c4b7-global){: external}.

     |Parameter	|Description|
     |-----|-----|